 Specs at a Glance

 - Shell fabric: Pertex Quantum Eco (windproof and water-resistant)

 - Liner fabric: PEAQ Synthetic Eco (highly breathable)

 - Insulation PrimaLoft ThermoPlume synthetic (equivalent to 550 FP down)

 - Weight XL Men’s: 21.8 oz.

 Materials aside, the Icarus is an exceptionally warm jacket that beats the chill.
-Unlike many sewn-through down and synthetic jackets, it has a solid fabric liner which blocks wind and cold drafts from reaching you and prevents your warmth from escaping though needle holes and seams.
+Unlike many sewn-through down and synthetic jackets, it has a solid fabric liner that blocks wind and cold drafts from reaching you and prevents your warmth from escaping through needle holes and seams.
 The impact of having the inner liner is hard to miss as soon as you step outside into the cold.

 The front zipper is unidirectional and has a snap at the bottom to prevent it from pulling apart from the bottom up, which can be really annoying if you forget to snap it closed.
 Really annoying.
 It’s not a total showstopper as long as you “program” yourself to close the snap at the base of the zipper.
 Personally, I’d have preferred a beefier zipper that didn’t require a hem snap.

-Disclosure: The author received a sample jacket from Montane for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author received a sample jacket from Montane for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.